You asked and we have answered! Find the answers to your top Kansas questions:

 Q: Is Kansas the Land of Oz at the end of the Yellow Brick Road?

 A: I guess you could say that Kansas is the home of all things to do with Wizard of Oz.
 Ruby slippers, yellow brick roads, farms, and tornadoes; we even have some cities that pay homage to the story.
-Liberal, Wamego, are Sedan are just a few; they feature Dorothy's house, an Oz Museum, and even a Yellow Brick Road.
+Liberal, Wamego, is Sedan are just a few; they feature Dorothy's house, an Oz Museum, and even a Yellow Brick Road.

 A: Kansas is known as what state?

-Q: Kansas is known as many things!
+Q: Kansas is known for many things!
 The Wheat State and The Sunflower State are some of our nicknames.
 They come from our history and agriculture, which happen to be two important things that make Kansas great!

-A: Why is Kansas called the Sunflower State
+A: Why is Kansas called the Sunflower State?

 A: Why was Kansas called Bleeding Kansas?

 Q: The name, Bleeding Kansas derives from the history of our statehood.
 The long answer short is politics and guerilla warfare.
-During the years 1854 and 1861 there was major debate on the nation's expansion of slavery.
+During the years 1854 and 1861 there was a major debate on the nation's expansion of slavery.
 How should Kansas enter the union?
 Free or slave state?
-This debate led to violence in Kansas and caused multiple deaths, which eventual led to the name Bleeding Kansas.
+This debate led to violence in Kansas and caused multiple deaths, which eventually led to the name Bleeding Kansas.

 A: What is Kansas famous for?

 Q: Kansas is famous for more than one thing, but it all depends on who you ask!
 One of our answers would have to be plains and prairies.
 The Flint Hills have the majority of the country's last remaining tallgrass prairie, and we are dedicated to protecting what is left at our national preserve.
 Also, Kansas is responsible for being the leader in wheat production, making us America's breadbasket!
 You also may have heard of a little thing called the Wizard of Oz.
-No, we don't know Dorothy and chances are the Kansans that you meet won't have a little dog named Toto, but we were proud to have Dorothy come from our Land of Ahhhs.
+No, we don't know Dorothy, and chances are the Kansans that you meet won't have a little dog named Toto, but we were proud to have Dorothy come from our Land of Ahhhs.